We’ve had some press coverage about Voice of Disability in the Newbury Weekly news on November 29th 2018.

 What happens next?

-A report will be created following the feedback we obtained from this event, this report shall be going to the Health and Wellbeing Board in the near future.
+A report will be created following the feedback we obtained from this event, this report shall then be going to the Health and Wellbeing Board.
+The report will later be launched.
 So stay tuned, we’ll be sure to update this page as more details become available.
 We hope to see the results of this event having a positive impact.